HanleiZhang/HanleiZhang.github.io/_pages/about.md

 * Dec.
 2018 - Jun.
 2019.
 Visiting student in THUMT, advised by Prof. [Yang Liu](http://nlp.csai.tsinghua.edu.cn/~ly/), Tsinghua University, China.

 ## News
+* [Apr.
+2025] Got one first-author full paper accepted by IEEE TMM.
 * [Dec.
 2024] Honored to receive the Jiang Nanxiang Scholarship at Tsinghua University!
 * [Oct.
 2024] Honored to receive the PhD National Scholarship and to be nominated for the Outstanding Scholarship at Tsinghua University!
 * [Aug.
 2024] Our paper "Discovering New Intents with Deep Aligned Clustering" has reached its 100th citation!